FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 Plug In solution can generate the required result explicitly.
 For instance, the following can be easily achieved using [Fixel Zone Selector][2]:

+![][Figure009]{:class="center-img"}

+As one could see in the figure above, [Fixel Zone Selector][2] can generate Luminosity Masks which are arbitrary to the user will while being:
+ * 	Focused - Can target specific luminosity level.
+ *	Smooth - The curve is smooth (Using 32 Bit Float calculations regardless of the image) with no quantization error.
+ *	Direct - Works directly on the image without overhead of calculations or sensitivity to the Gray Scale Color Profile of Photoshop.

+Namely, [Fixel Zone Selector][2], by utilizing its own Luminosity Mask Generator, can overcome all issues mentioned above in Photoshop.
+Since it has a simple, intuitive, yet powerful UI, the user can have an effective tool to totally control the Luminosity Mask generation process.

 ## Summary